Philodendron Micans Plant Care

 Micans, like other vining plants, can be quickly grown in water via stem cuttings.
 The optimal period to propagate Philodendron micans is in the spring or summer.

-To propagate Philodendron micans:
+To propagate Philodendron micans, simply do the following:

 • Make a cut of 1/4 inch below its node on a portion of the vine with a few leaves.
 Always use a clean pair of scissors.

-• Settle the cuttings in a container with room-temperature water, making that at least one node is submerged.
+• Settle the cuttings in a container with room-temperature water, making sure that at least one node is submerged.

 • Then, stationed it in a bright, indirect light source.
 When the water level drops, top it up and change it when it becomes murky or slimy.